 Changing #Behavior is All about Those Micro Choices We Make

-In the journal Environment and Behavior, Brain Wansink, a food psychologist at Cornell University, reported that people make almost 250 food decisions every day.
+We make hundreds of food decisions every day.
 And that doesn’t include decisions about physical activity.
 If you can take control of all those daily micro choices, you could increase your likelihood of losing weight.
 So, how do you do this?

 First, you need to make a list of the decisions you make most often about both food and physical activity.
 Here’s why: When you need to make one of these micro choices, it is usually based on memory.
 According to research reported in the Journal of Consumer Research, there are two types of in-the-moment choices — memory-based and stimulus-based.